 4. Messy Half Up Half Down

 This is a style that many celebrities have put their spin on.
 Instead of straight hair slicked back, you can leave out wisps and curls, or pull wavy hair back into a ponytail.
-Clip in’s such as the 4C Hair Natural Clip-In Extensions or Natural Black Clip-In Extensions are perfect for this style.
+Clip in's such as the 4C Hair Natural Clip-In Extensions or Natural Black Clip-In Extensions is perfect for this style.

 5. Halo Braid